pingcap/docs-cn/generated-columns.md

 > **Note:**
 >
-> Only when the expression type and the generated column type are strictly equal, the replacement is performed.
->
-> In the above example, the column type of `a` is int and the column type of `a+1` is bigint.
-If the type of the generated column is set to int, the replacement will not occur.
->
-> For type conversion rules, see [Type Conversion of Expression Evaluation](/functions-and-operators/type-conversion-in-expression-evaluation.md).
+> If the expression to be replaced and the generated column are both the string type but with different lengths, you can still replace the expression by setting the system variable [`tidb_enable_unsafe_substitute`](/system-variables.md#tidb_enable_unsafe_substitute-new-in-v630) to `ON`.
+When configuring this system variable, ensure that the value calculated by the generated column strictly satisfies the definition of the generated column.
+Otherwise, the data might be truncated due to the difference in length, resulting in an incorrect result.
+See GitHub issue [#35490](https://github.com/pingcap/tidb/issues/35490#issuecomment-1211658886).

 ## Limitations